hanu1294/SenecaGlobalTask/README.md

 NOTE:

-For Security Reasonn I have used WEATHER_API_KEY in local.properties file But Joy Jannu Asked me to share only GitHub Link for Code I am doing some changes about this Now I am using WEATHER_API_KEY as Build Config String.
+For Security Reasons I have used WEATHER_API_KEY in local.properties file But Joy Jannu Asked me to share only GitHub Link for Code I am doing some changes about this Now I am using WEATHER_API_KEY as Build Config String.